doars/doars/README.md

 | [@doars/doars-update](https://github.com/doars/doars/tree/main/packages/doars-update#readme)       | Plugin that adds an update loop context and directive.                                                                   |
 | [@doars/interpret](https://github.com/doars/doars/tree/main/packages/interpret#readme)             | Interpret a subset of JavaScript expressions without using the eval function or Function constructor.                    |

-## Contributing

-If you are using the library and are running into an problem that you don't know how to solve, or would love to see a particular feature then feel free to [create an issue](./issues/new/choose).
-Or perhaps you want to make that cool feature, or help out in any other way.
-Then you are more then welcome!
-Read more about how to [contribute](./CONTRIBUTING.md).

-## In the wild

-If you are using _Doars_ then please [let me know](https://rondekker.nl/en-gb#contact), I would love to hear about it!

 ## Ideas

-- Add template literal support for the interpreter.
 - `$id` context for generating unique identifiers.
 - Focus plugin for setting and trapping the focus.
 - Input masking plugin for formatting dates, money et cetera.